 - At the design stage, it is useful if the positions and sizes of services can be established in advance, as special holes may be cut in the factory to help with the rapid and economic installation of services.
 A considerable amount of services is generally required in bathroom, hot press and utility areas. - In general, the steel frame at each floor level must be connected directly onto the main earthing terminal in the main fuse box and all earth connections in the circuit wired back to this point.
 This measure is necessary to control the flow of electric current to earth without the risk of corrosion of critical structural components.
-However, the earthing system must be installed in accordance with IS 10101^[38]. - All unswaged service holes in the steel frame members must be fitted with rubber or plastic grommets to avoid damage to services.
-To ease the installation of services, particularly electrical cables, these purpose-made rubber or polyethylene grommets form the inner face of the openings.
-The service holes may alternatively be formed by swaging which is fully rounded to offer a non-sharpened surface to the services.
-Where plastic coated electrical wiring is in contact with insulation, then the cables must be enclosed in a suitable conduit, e.g. PVC as outlined in IS 10101^[38]. - Under no circumstances should electrical cables be placed within compartment floors, walls and/or separating walls.
+However, the earthing system must be installed in accordance with I.S.
+10101^[35]. - Where plastic coated electrical wiring is in contact with insulation, then the cables must be enclosed in a suitable conduit, e.g. PVC as outlined in I.S.
+10101^[35]. - Under no circumstances should electrical cables be placed within compartment floors, walls and/or separating walls.
 Walls must be battened out to provide a false service zone in which to distribute electrical services on these fire rated build-ups. - The enclosure of cold-water pipe work within the external wall should be avoided as condensation on the pipe work could lead to wetting of the steel frame with a consequent risk of corrosion.
 If enclosure is unavoidable, the cold-water pipework must be insulated with tubular plastic insulation, which must be accurately cut at junctions and at changes of direction and held firmly in place with adhesive tape.
-Where hot water pipework is enclosed in the inner leaf of the wall, contact between copper pipes and the galvanised frame must be avoided using rubber or plastic grommets. - Additional slots, notches or holes should not be cut through any steel member without the approval of the Chartered Structural Engineer responsible for the overall design of the structure.
+Where hot water pipework is enclosed in the inner leaf of the wall, contact between copper pipes and the galvanised frame must be avoided using rubber or plastic grommets. - Additional slots, notches or holes should not be cut through any steel member without the approval of the Chartered Structural Engineer responsible for the overall design of the structure. - All electrical services should be in accordance with I.S.
+10101^[35]. - All Sanitary Conveniences and Washing Facilities should be in accordance with TGD G Hygiene of the Building Regulations. - All Drainage and Waste Water Disposal systems should be in accordance with TGD H of the Building Regulations.